-It does not seem unreasonable that customers should have to consent to the details of new benefits to apply after the expiry of a fixed-term benefit.
+It does not seem unreasonable that customers should have to consent to new benefits to apply after the expiry of a fixed-term benefit.
 However, we are concerned that some, possibly many, customers would not respond to requests from retailers for explicit informed consent.
-This is because customers in the electricity market may expect a "deemed acceptance" approach like that used for the renewal of fixed-term contracts, whereby retailers inform customers of the details of the new contract and customers are deemed to have accepted this if they don't contact the retailer to the contrary.
+This is because customers in the electricity market may expect a "deemed acceptance" approach like that used for the renewal of fixed-term contracts, whereby retailers inform customers of the details of the new contract and customers are deemed to have accepted this if they do not contact the retailer to the contrary.
 Customers who are disengaged from the market are also unlikely to respond to explicit informed consent requests.

 In these circumstances, retailers would not be able to provide customers with any new benefit to replace their expired fixed-term benefit because they would not have explicit informed consent to do so.
 As a result, we consider that the proposed amendment would likely result in a significant number of customers paying higher prices than they otherwise would have, as suggested by EnergyAustralia.
+These higher prices may increase incentives for customers to switch retailers, as QCOSS suggested.
+However, QCOSS also noted that low income and vulnerable customers are more likely to be disengaged, and more likely to face higher electricity prices under the proposed amendments.
+We do not consider that denying benefits to customers, especially low-income and vulnerable customers, is the best way to encourage customer engagement.
 Further, we consider that the proposed amendment would increase retailers' costs, which would lead to higher prices for customers.